 the licensee may require the owner of the land to provide, at the cost of the owner, a pit, cubicle or other suitable housing or place for the meter and its associated fittings.

-23. Installation of certain meters
+23. Meters in multi-unit developments

-(1) If a water supply service is, or is to be, provided by a licensee in respect of a multi-unit development, the licensee may connect a meter to a pipe supplying water to a unit in the development.
+(1) If a water supply service is, or is to be, provided by a licensee in respect of a multi-unit development, the licensee may install a meter to measure the quantity or flow of water passing through a pipe supplying water to a unit in the development (the unit), at the request of —

-(2A) If the licensee is the Busselton Water Corporation, the owner of the land is liable to pay the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 2 item 10.

-(2B) If the licensee is the Water Corporation, the owner of the land is liable to pay the charges set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 7 item 1.
+(a) the owner of the land; or

+(b) if the multi-unit development is a strata scheme or a survey-strata scheme — the strata company for the scheme.

-(2) If a water supply service is, or is to be, provided by a licensee in respect of a multi-unit development, the owner of a unit in the development may request the licensee to assess whether a meter is satisfactory for the purpose of measuring the quantity or flow of water passing through a pipe supplying water to the unit.
+(2) A person who made a request under subregulation (1) in relation to a unit in a multi-unit development, or an owner of such a unit, may request the licensee to assess whether a meter installed for the unit is satisfactory for the purpose of measuring the quantity or flow of water passing through a pipe supplying water to the unit.

-(3) If the licensee determines that the meter is satisfactory, the owner is liable to pay —
+(3) If, as a result of a request under subregulation (2), the licensee determines that the meter is satisfactory, the person who made the request is liable to pay —

-(a) if the licensee is the Bunbury Water Corporation — the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 1 item 8; or
+(a) if the licensee is the Bunbury Water Corporation — the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 1 item 8; and

-(b) if the licensee is the Busselton Water Corporation — the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 2 item 11; or
+(b) if the licensee is the Water Corporation — the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 7 item 2.

+(4) If the licensee determines that the meter is not satisfactory, the licensee may remove that meter and install another meter to measure the quantity or flow of water passing through a pipe supplying water to the unit.

+(5) If a meter is installed under subregulation (1) or (4), the person who requested the meter, or requested that the meter be assessed, as is relevant, is liable to pay —

+(a) if the licensee is the Bunbury Water Corporation — the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 1 item 7; and

-(c) if the licensee is the Water Corporation — the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 7 item 2.
+(b) if the licensee is the Water Corporation — the charge set out in the Water Services (Water Corporations Charges) Regulations 2014 Schedule 7 item 1.

-(4) If the licensee determines that the meter is not satisfactory, the licensee may install a meter on the pipe and the owner is liable to pay the charge applicable under subregulation (1).

-[Regulation 23 amended in Gazette 27 Jun 2014 p.
-2359; 15 Oct 2014 p.
-3995-6.]
+[Regulation 23 inserted in Gazette 13 Dec 2016 p.
+5662-3.]

-24. Access to meters
+24. Access to meters and their associated fittings

+(1A) In this regulation —

+meter includes any associated fittings attached to the meter.

 (1) The owner or occupier of land must —

 (a) maintain a clear space, of at least 300 mm horizontally and 1 200 mm vertically, around any meter on or associated with the land that is connected to water service works of a licensee; and